-Contractual agreement - when someone enters into a contractual agreement, to sell a property, for instance, it is important to promise that this property will not be sold to another person – only to the person who actually pays the money.
+- Contractual agreement - when someone enters into a contractual agreement, to sell a property, for instance, it is important to promise that this property will not be sold to anyone else – only to the person who actually pays the money.
 In this case, the token can represent the property and the ‘promise’ – the actual token locking.
 If the property is sold to a different third party, then the contract becomes void.

 - Vote registry - within the Voltaire voting mechanism, token locking will enable users to lock a certain amount of their tokens to represent their voting rights.
 Ada holders who participate in the voting process will be required to ‘lock’ their tokens.
 This will represent their voting rights, according to the stake that they hold, and eliminate the risks associated with scenarios such as double-counting votes, allocating more votes than possible, contradictory votes, or vote duplication.